-Periodontitis is affected by bacteria that adheres to the tooth’s surface, along with an overly aggressive immune response to these bacteria.
+Periodontitis is affected by bacteria that adhere to the tooth’s surface and an overly aggressive immune response to these bacteria.
 If gingivitis progresses into periodontitis, the supporting gum tissue and bone that hold teeth in place deteriorates.
 The progressive loss of this bone, the alveolar, can lead to the loosening and subsequent loss of teeth.

-Unanchored dentures are placed on top of the gum line, but they do not provide any direct stimulation to the underlying alveolar bone.
+Unanchored dentures are placed on top of the gum line, but they do not directly stimulate the underlying alveolar bone.
 Over time the lack of stimulation causes the bone to resorb and deteriorate.
 Because this type of denture relies on the bone to hold them in place, people often experience loosening of their dentures and problems eating and speaking.
 Eventually, bone loss may become so severe that dentures cannot be held in place with strong adhesives, and a new set of dentures may be required.
 Proper denture care, repair, and refitting are essential to maintaining oral health.

 With bridgework, the teeth on either side of the appliance provide sufficient stimulation to the bone, but the portion of the bridge that spans the gap where the teeth are missing receives no direct stimulation.
 Bone loss can occur in this area.

-By completing a bone graft procedure, Dr. Auerbach, Dr. Cho, Dr. Hershkin, Dr. Lynn and Dr. Chibbaro are now able to restore bone function and growth, thereby halting the effects of poor denture care.
+By completing a bone graft procedure, our oral surgeons can restore bone function and growth, halting the effects of poor denture care.

 A bone grafting procedure would be necessary to reverse the effects of bone deterioration, restoring function and promoting new bone growth in traumatized areas.

 Misalignment issues can create a situation in the mouth where some teeth no longer have an opposing tooth structure.
 The unopposed tooth can over-erupt, causing deterioration of the underlying bone.